 Through the protagonist's disintegration of identity and values, the novel examines alienation, emotional numbness, and the search for meaning in a hyper-rational world.

-I have this loud suspicion that something out there is pulling strings, trying to drive us insane.
-On purpose.
+I have this loud suspicion that something artificial is behind it.

 Artificial Intelligence & Control: